How do I apply for the program?

 We have the following support for all enrolled students:

-- Student Support 1:1 Calls : Students may schedule one student support and guidance call with their dedicated student advisor once per trimester.
+- Student Support 1:1 Calls.
+Students may, at any time, schedule a 1:1 support call with their dedicated student advisor.

 Will attendance in person ever be required?

-Twice (2x) during the AHC program and six times (6x) during the AP program students have the option to attend an intensive clinical training program.
-This is not two or six times per year, but two or six times during the course of the program.
+Twice (2x) during the AHC program and four times (4x) during the AP program students have the option to attend an intensive clinical training program.
+This is not two or four times per year, but two or four times during the course of the program.

 In person training programs are held each spring & fall during the last week in April and the first week in November at the Kashi Ashram in Sebastian Florida.
 All 2022 trainings have been put on hold due to the Covid-19 pandemic.
 2023 training dates forthcoming.

 In person requirement may be waived when working with a local, pre-approved faculty preceptor.
-More information on our Preceptor program is outlined below under the “Clinical Placement” section of the FAQ page.
-Contact us for more information regarding our preceptor program.
+More information on our Preceptor program is outlined on our website under the “Clinical Placement” section of the Program Overview tab.
+Contact us for more information regarding our clinical placement or our preceptor program.

 What if I am unable to travel due to personal circumstances?